norahalsharif/Remote-Sensing-Text-Image-Retrieval/README.md

 ## Results:
 ## First Contribution:  Cross-Modal Remote Sensing Image Retrieval using Language and Vision Transformers
+In order to assess the effectiveness of our retrieval method, we compare the proposed transformer-based model and the state-of-the-art retrieval methods published recently.
+The results are shown for three RS text-image datasets where the best results are represented in bold.

 <img width="550" alt="Screen Shot 2022-02-02 at 9 52 38 PM" src="https://user-images.githubusercontent.com/77771990/174461434-b044784e-3e0d-4e94-8a40-2c4fbf1a0c33.png">

 **Retrieval Examples with Attentions**

 In this experiment, we merge all used datasets into one single dataset resulting in 15778 images.
 Then, we use 80% for training.
 Then we present some text-to-image retrieval results using random text-image pairs from the remaining 20%.
 In particular, we show the top six ranked images given a particular query.

 <img width="550" alt="Screen Shot 2022-02-02 at 9 52 38 PM" src="https://user-images.githubusercontent.com/77771990/174461502-e420ebf9-f05a-4e9b-8f80-f4bfeeebe141.png">